Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 The flat of the knife slammed down onto the counter, a blush creeping on her face as she looked away.
 Similarly, Yi Long covered his reddening cheeks with his hand.

 “Why don’t you join us, Yi Long?
-It wouldn’t hurt for you to take some interest in your familiar’s hobbies, now would it?”
+It wouldn’t hurt for you to take some interest in your partner’s hobbies, now would it?”

 Yi Long nodded silently and took the long way around her workbench before walking up to me.